Important tips by expert criminal lawyers on how to file police complaint.

 - The date and time of the offense be also mentioned specifically in the police complaint.

-evidencesmay be attached which may be documents, call records, video clips, photographs, CCTV footage etc. Policecomplaint is filed under Section 154 of the CrPC which also mandates that a copy of the police complaint can be sent to the Superintendent of police who can also direct action on the complaint.
+- A police complaint is filed under Section 154 of the CrPC which also mandates that a copy of the police complaint can be sent to the Superintendent of police who can also a direct action on the complaint.

 For online drafting of the police complaint on very nominal charges by our experts, please send us the details on contact us page of our website or call at 011-2335 5388.